 Although horses naturally live out in the open, they are not immune to extreme weather and like to shelter from it.
 They stand with their tails to the wind and whatever it brings with it – rain, sleet or hail.
 They detest having their heads to the weather and can become difficult if forced to go into it.

 Do not set out in very heavy rain: your pony will dislike it and might become difficult.
 If you get caught in a shower, try to find shelter and/or let your pony stand with his tail to the rain – unless it’s coming straight down!

-When you set off for a long ride in cold weather and there’s a chance it might rain or sleet heavily, fit a waterproof exercise sheet to your pony and roll up a waterproof mac for yourself.
+When you set off for a long ride in cold weather and there’s a chance it might rain or sleet heavily, fit a waterproof exercise sheet to your pony and roll up a waterproof mac along with some suitable quick-dry leggings (my current goto) for yourself.
 You could tie it to the D-rings of your saddle, but dismount or put it on and take it off, unless there is someone with you to hold your pony.
 Or, you could wear a long mac to keep you – and your pony’s back dry.

 Like people, some ponies are frightened of thunder and lightning.
 Never set out for a ride in a storm.
 If you are out, and a storm blows up, make sure you get home as quickly as you reasonably can.
 If you are too far from home, try to seek shelter, perhaps at a farm, or in a half-empty hay barn.